Creating a Sales Dashboard Using Angular and Google Charts

 export class GoogleChartModule { }

-You'll be using GoogleChartService for creating the line chart.
+You'll be using GoogleChartService to create the line chart.

 ng g component google-chart/line-chart